 The British Computing Society (BCS), The Chartered Institute for IT carries out the end-point assessment interview.
 It includes a review of your portfolio, a presentation and synoptic project to make sure you've met the learning outcomes of the programme.

 7. Programme Specifications

-Please see the full Programme Specifications, on the college website.
+Please see the full programme specification on the VLE.